<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 Listeria monocytogenes, a bacteria responsible for the illness listeriosis, remains a persistent concern in public health, impacting an estimated 1,600 individuals annually in the U.S. alone.
 This results in significant hospitalizations and, regrettably, a number of fatalities.
 While specific outbreaks capture headlines, the challenge of managing and preventing listeria contamination is ongoing, underscoring the need for vigilance in food safety practices.
 Globally, the threat of listeriosis is equally pressing, with outbreaks occurring in various regions, highlighting the universal need for stringent food safety measures.

-In this blog, we’ll cover everything you need to know about listeria swabbing, ensuring you’re prepared in your food safety practices to mitigate this ever-present threat.
+In this blog, we’ll cover everything you need to know about environmental swabbing for listeria, ensuring you’re prepared in your food safety practices to mitigate this ever-present threat.

 What is Listeria?